Heikintori: Future

-Heikintori has long been in need for renovation.
-Part of Heikintori belongs to the environment designed by Aarne Ervi, which falls under protection.
-The renovation was supposed to start in late 2019 and be completed in 2021.
+Heikintori has long been in need of renovation.
+A part of Heikintori belongs to the environment designed by Aarne Ervi, which falls under protection.
+The renovation was supposed to start in late 2019 and be completed by 2021.
 The plans included building four floors of apartments on top of Heikintori and dismantling Heikintori's current parking house and replacing it with a 7-floor residential house.
-The commercial spaces were supposed to be renovated honouring the spirit of Aarne Ervi and not be expanded.
+The commercial spaces were supposed to be renovated honouring the spirit of Aarne Ervi without expansion.
 The third floor of Heikintori will probably house a kindergarten, and part of Heikintori's roof will act as the kindergarten's yard.

 In 2020, Heikintori only had a few stores left, including two restaurants, a bar, a barber's shop and a flea market.
 The only surviving original store is restaurant Ribis.